telegraph/telegraph-engineer-laptop/README.md

 It should take less than 15 minutes to install (depends on your machine).

+## Talisman prepush hook
+Talisman validates the outgoing changeset for things that look suspicious - such as authorization tokens and private keys.
+This is installed after git is added bia homebrew and requires user interaction Please select (Y)es when prompted.

 ## To Do Improvements
 1. Split out the git credentials into a separate file to allow it to be run without the check first.